The United States real estate sales and brokerage market size has a revenue of $236.64 billion, growing at a CAGR of 2.2% over the last five years.

 Thorough research on the market, available opportunities, your market strategies, and more shouldn’t be a step you should miss.

 This is where your business plan comes in handy.
-With a real estate business plan, you’ll not only do your background research easily, but you’ll also record everything for future reference.
+With a real estate business plan, you’ll not only do your background research easily but also record everything for future reference.

 Not Seeking Professional Help